Japanese Shiba Breed Summary

 Independent, Intelligent, Playful, Gentle and Affectionate

-They have since become very popular all over the world, including here in the UK!
-However, they are a fairly difficult breed to find as only a few pups are born each year.
+They have since become very popular all over the world.
+However, they are a fairly difficult breed to come about with only a few pups born each year.
 For this reason, anyone wanting one of these dogs would probably need to go on a waiting list - but we promise it would be well worth the wait!